MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-28-preventing-accidental-internet-exposure-of-aws-resources-part-2-handling-all-services.md

 ### ELB v1 / v2

-Load-balancers with scheme "internet-facing" can only exists in public subnets, this is enforced at creation time.
+Load-balancers with scheme "internet-facing" can only exist in public subnets, this is enforced at creation time.

 TODO: What would happen if I changed the route table?